fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_002.md

 ## How Would You Improve The Interview Process?

-It is common that developers find interview tedious or intimidating.
+It is common that developers find interviews tedious or intimidating.

 I usually advocate that companies structure their process with a few guidelines.
 Though even doing so will probably never make